openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ### Configure SwiftOnFile as Storage Policy

 #### Object Server Configuration
-A SAIO setup emulates a four node swift setup and should have four object server running.Add another object server for SwiftOnFile DiskFile API implementation by setting the following configurations in the file /etc/swift/object-server/5.conf:
+An SAIO setup emulates a four node swift setup and should have four object server running.
+Add another object server for SwiftOnFile DiskFile API implementation by setting the following configurations in the file /etc/swift/object-server/5.conf:

 ~~~
 [DEFAULT]